Egretta garzetta (Linnaeus)

 Immaculata is the Australian form.
 It breeds in northern and eastern Australia.

-NONBREEDING RANGE: Garzetta occurs in the nonbreeding season widely in south Europe (Spain, Portugal, south and west France, Italy, and recently England) (Barbieri and Fasola 1986, Biondi et al. 1994, Hafner et al. in press), Middle East (Azerbiajan, Iraq, Iran), subSaharan Africa, Southeast Asia, east Asia (Japan, south west China).
+Nonbreeding range: Garzetta occurs in the nonbreeding season widely in south Europe (Spain, Portugal, south and west France, Italy, and recently England) (Barbieri and Fasola 1986, Biondi et al. 1994, Hafner et al. in press), Middle East (Azerbiajan, Iraq, Iran), sub-Saharan Africa, Southeast Asia, east Asia (Japan, south west China).
 Philippines, New Guinea, and Australia.
 Some Australian birds move for nonbreeding season to Tasmania, New Zealand, New Guinea, New Britain, and Philippines.
 Other populations spend nonbreeding season in their breeding range.

-MIGRATION: Northern populations are partially migratory, and both northern and coastal populations are highly dispersive.
-Tropical populations appear to be nonmigratory.
+Migration: Northern populations are partially migratory, and both northern and coastal populations are highly dispersive.
+Tropical populations appear to be non-migratory.

-In northern breeding populations of garzetta, dispersal occurs in July – September, migration occurs in late August or September, returning in March -April.
-Numbers wintering in Europe have increased since the 1950’s.
+In northern breeding populations of garzetta, dispersal occurs in July–September, migration occurs in late August or September, returning in March–April.
+Numbers wintering in Europe have increased since the 1950's.
 In fall, European birds move to south to and through France and Spain to central and west Africa.
 Birds from west Spain move south to the south of the Iberian Peninsula to north Africa, whereas birds from east Spain disperse to the Mediterranean and then migrate to west Africa (Bartolome et al. 1996).
 European birds also move south to and through Italy to north Africa, some continuing a transSaharan migration to central and west Africa, where they winter in Senegambia, Mali, Guinea, Sierra Leone, Ghana, Nigeria, Cameroon, and Sudan.
-Birds for further east in Europe move south and west to and through Israel, Iraq, and Iran, some wintering there others moving down the Red Sea coast to Eritrea, Djibouti, Somalia, and East Africa (Ashkenazai 1993, Turner pers. com.).
+Birds for further east in Europe move south and west to and through Israel, Iraq, and Iran, some wintering there others moving down the Red Sea coast to Eritrea, Djibouti, Somalia, and East Africa (Ashkenazai 1993, Turner pers. comm.).

 East Asia birds move to south China, Southeast Asia, and Philippines (Anonymous 1987).
 Japanese birds are partially migratory, with much of the breeding population remaining year round.
 Other birds move to the Philippines.
 Taiwan birds also move to the Philippines.